lab-ml/docs/source/guide/logger.rst

 Logging debug info
 ------------------

-You can pretty print python objects with :meth:`info`.
+You can pretty print python objects with :func:`inspect`.

 .. code-block:: python